Chairperson

 Provides the new GSRs each month with a copy of the AA Service Manual and the district 6 introductory GSR pamphlet.

 The GSR/DCM sharing session will be conducted by the current Alternate Chairperson from 6:35 pm to 7:00 pm.
-The Alternate Chair will start the DCM/GSR sharing with the traditions checklist, then ask for topics, or plan appropriate discussions, promoting a free exchange of ideas and comments relative to group and general service matters. (motion #586 7/2018)
+The Alternate Chair will start the DCM/GSR sharing with the traditions checklist, then ask for topics, or plan appropriate discussions, promoting a free exchange of ideas and comments relative to group and general service matters.
+(Motion #586 7/2018)

 If a chairperson of a committee is not present during the committee reports, the alternate chairperson gives a short description of the committee's purpose or scope (This description is provided in the Legacy of service)